WITH YOU ALWAYS

 Joshua Heikkila - returning to Ghana to serve there and in the United States.
 The Twin Cities Presbytery, where Josh is a member, is willing to validate a ministry position, which would allow him to remain in the Board of Pensions and Health Care plans.
 The goal is to be funded and validated position by January 2026.
 The PCUSA Ghana Mission Network (GMN) will for now oversee the funding support.

-Donna Cammarata, Coordinator, pcusa.gmn@gmail.com
+Donna Cammarata, Coordinator, pcusa.gmn@gmail.com and Liaison to the Presbytery of Lake Erie

 Support for the Rev. Joshua Heikkila may be sent (and check payable) to: The Presbytery of Lake Erie, 2816 Elmwood Ave, Erie PA 16508 (Memo: GMN in Honor of Joshua Heikkila)